Share this:

 Update screenshots or examples when your product evolves.

-Why Review Platforms Directly Influence AI Answers
+Why Review Platforms Directly Influence ChatGPT Answers

 For example, if review profiles consistently emphasize: